Lycanthropy (album): Themes

 In a 2004 interview with Only Angels Have Wings, he said the album's concept arose from his efforts to document the most important moments of his life.
 The singer chose the title 'Lycanthropy' as "I now had "wolf" as a surname, that I was a lot stronger and resilient than the boy I used to be, that I was concerned with singing about matters of instinct, intuition and emotion... which are matters very much related to the moon".

 Music and lyrics

 The album has more sampling and distortion than Wolf's subsequent albums.
-Also, the album features acoustic guitar on a number of the tracks, an instrument Patrick would practically abandon on his later albums in favour of the baritone ukulele.
-Although has now began playing guitar more with his live performances.
+Also, the album features acoustic guitar on a number of the tracks, an instrument Patrick would practically abandon on his later albums in favour of the baritone ukulele (although he has now begun playing guitar more in his live performances).

 Some of the songs have a connection to wolves or werewolves, although not all are immediately apparent.
 A number of the songs have dark or "mature" undertones, such as the song "The Childcatcher", which tells the story of a boy targeted by a paedophile, and "Lycanthropy", which examines gender dysphoria through abstract lyrics.